ZachG1235/NAU-Team2-UnityJam/README.md

 * Provided assistance with GitHub merges, pulls, and branch work, taught team members who've never seen Git/GitHub how to use it.
 * Implemented and integrated the "Hiding" feature, being able to hide under furniture to escape danger.
 * Implemented all player movement, controls, and status variables.
-* Created the main menu screen and visuals.
+* Created the main menu screen including visual, functionality, and music.
-* Proivided major assistance with integration of moving parts, polish on map design/sound, and bug fixing.
+* Provided major assistance with integration of moving parts, polish on map design/sound, and bug fixing.
 * Added sound design to speech bubbles, main menu, and Alien "spotting" the player to further immerse the player.
 #### After Game Jam
-[ insert functionaltiy after game jam here ]
+[ insert functionality after game jam here ]

 ### Devin Jay San Nicolas
 #### For Game Jam